meredithcook/meredithcook.github.io/_posts/2024-02-29-reading-roundup-february-2024.md

 Jennifer Valentino-DeVries and Michael H. Keller
 <br>New York Times

 I included a similar article last month, but to be quite honest, I think that articles like this are so important.
 They bring to light the effects that social media, and particularly influencer culture, are having on our children.
-To be quite honest, this one made me want to punch a wall—and not because the article itself exists but because of the exploitation of children described in it.
+To be quite honest, this article infuriated me—and not because the article itself exists but because of the exploitation of children described in it.
 So I'll keep my hot-take commentary to myself and just recommend that you read it, despite how uncomfortable it might make you feel.

 *You can find last month's roundup [here](https://www.meredithcook.net/reading-roundup-january-2024).*